archivesspace/archivesspace/clustering/README.md

 monitoring it's a good idea to have each tenant instance running under a dedicated Unix account.

-We'll call our new tenant `exampletenant`, so let's create a user and group for them now.
+We will call our new tenant `exampletenant`, so let's create a user and group for them now.
 You will need to run these commands on *both* application servers (`apps1` and `apps2`):

      groupadd --gid 2000 exampletenant